 When you make this Starbucks lemon poppy seed loaf copycat recipe, you might want to use parchment paper.
 Let it overhang on both sides of the loaf pan.
 This will let you lift the cake out of the pan more easily.

-Use fresh lemon juice for the best flavour and use a micro-plane zester to grate the peel off the lemon.
+Use sweet lemon juice from fresh lemons for the best lemon flavour and use a micro-plane zester to grate the peel off the lemon.
+Fresh lemon zest adds to the fresh lemon flavor.
 The butter should be softened.
-Let it come to room temperature before you start making this Starbucks copycat loaf recipe.
+Let it come to room temperature before you start making this lemon cake recipe.

-The glaze should be quite thick.
+The glaze which is a simple lemon icing should be quite thick.
 When you make it, be careful not to add too much liquid at once.
-Else it will be too runny and won’t set nicely on the loaf.
+Else it will be too runny and won’t set nicely on the lemon poppy seed cake.
 Add about two-thirds of the lemon juice and milk, and mix them in.
 You can always add more if needed, but you might not need it all.
 The glaze should be thick enough to coat the back of a spoon.
+Don’t be afraid to be generous when putting it on the top of the cake.

-Although this cake never lasts more than a couple of days in my house (yes it is THAT good!) it will keep for up to four days.
-Store it covered at room temperature.
+Although this loaf cake never lasts more than a couple of days in my house (yes it is THAT good!) it will keep for up to four days.
+Store it covered at room temperature in an airtight container or in plastic wrap.
 There is no way you will have Starbucks lemon poppy seed loaf copycat recipe leftovers though – it’s far too yummy for that.
 And I recommend thick slices!

-Are you making this for a special occasion?
-This glazed lemon poppy seed bread is already special, in my opinion, but there is one trick you can try.
+Are you making this moist lemon poppy seed bread for a special occasion?
+This lemon poppy seed loaf is already special, in my opinion, but there is one trick you can try.
 Swap the buttermilk for eggnog.
 That will taste amazing and make this the perfect glazed loaf recipe for Christmas or a special occasion.
 If you want to use buttermilk but don’t have any, mix 2/3 tablespoon of lemon juice or vinegar into the milk and that will work at a pinch.

 Just Like Starbucks Lemon Poppy Seed Loaf Recipe